Master of Arts in Nonprofit Management and Leadership

 Advanced Standing Full-Time Program: 40 semester hours.

 Regular Program: 60 semester hours.
-(Same for both full time and part-time study)
+(Same for both full time and extended-timestudy.)

 Full-time: About 15 hours per week, in the classroom/4 or 5 classes a week.

-For applications that have been completed by or before December 1st, a decision will be made by or before February 15th.
+You will be notified approximately six weeks after the Feburary 15 deadline if your file is completed.
 Please note that often the G.R.E. delays completion of the file, so please take the exam well ahead of applying.

-Transfers between the part-time and full-time programs are not encouraged.
+Transfers between the extended-timeand full-time programs are not encouraged.
 Exceptions to this rule are made when seats are open in the other program prior to entry into the program.
 Approval is required by the Director of the MSW Program.